-The study found that, of all the graph’s features, IP density and path length were the best predictors of internet freedom.
+The study found that, of all the AS graph’s features, IP density and path length were the best predictors of internet freedom.
 Their machine learning algorithms were able to predict a nation’s freedom category (Free, Partially Free, Not Free) with a 95% accuracy.
 I will follow a similar method when defining the features that malicious routing comprises of.
 It will also make an interesting comparison to see whether the correlations between AS connectivity and internet freedom mirror the correlations between malicious routing and internet freedom.

 2.3 Nation-State Hegemony in Internet Routing